Mx-Angel/ConnText-Docs/Planning/NFRRegister.md

 - The platform should compress and decompress uploaded files efficiently, minimizing both server-side storage usage and client-side delays.
 - Audio and video streaming must maintain under 250ms latency and less than 5% jitter under normal network load.
 - UI interactions (e.g., navigation, message posting, switching views) must respond within 500ms in 95% of typical user operations.
+- All data should be compressed before transmission to reduce bandwidth usage and improve performance.

 ### Compliance
 - The ConnText software must comply with major international data protection laws, including GDPR, where applicable.